Mexico Field Trips, February and March 1980

 Off

-to the ruins - beautiful, beautiful & there was a JUGGLER (“San
+to the ruins - beautiful, beautiful and there was a juggler (“San

 Francisco Pocket Theatre”) who entertained us for a long time.